spun/androidx-cl-search/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Introduce a known GOOD build and a known BAD build and click the Search button.
-A link to a results page will be gerenated from the build dates.
+A link to a results page will be generated from the build dates.